-Hastings has a program for induction of new directors.
+The Company has a program for induction of new directors.
 Directors are active in undertaking professional development opportunities for the purpose of development and maintenance of their skills.
-Such activities are reported as part of the board's governance skills review, which also assists in identifying areas requiring further development.
+Such activities are reported as part of the Board governance skills review, which also assists in identifying areas requiring further development.